 We wish you a warm welcome to Charles University and hope that you will have an enjoyable and enriching experience as a student here.
-We hope that coming to study at our university will be an exciting experience, with opportunities to broaden your academic, social and cultural horizons.
+We hope that coming to study at Charles University will be an exciting experience with opportunities to broaden your academic, social and cultural horizons.

-This booklet has been designed primarily for international students who are coming to study at Charles University as exchange students or will follow a short course at one of our faculties.
+This booklet has been designed primarily for international students who are coming to study at Charles University as exchange or full-degree students.
 This brochure contains information about Charles University, its faculties, university accommodation and other services.
 You will also find here some tips for leisure activities.
 We believe you will find this information useful.